 The accuracy of NIPT is dependent on knowing the accurate gestational age and the number of fetuses.
 In early pregnancy, this is best determined by ultrasound.
 An early ultrasound can also provide clinically significant information that may require assessment before committing to NIPT e.g. the detection of major malformations or fetal demise.
 We recommend that a dating/viability scan be performed just prior to sample collection for NIPT.

 Useful information can also be gained from the 11-13 week ultrasound (e.g. major structural malformations), even if it is not used to screen for chromosomal abnormalities.
 The 18-20 week detailed structural scan is still indicated, even when NIPT gives a low risk result.

 NIPT examines DNA fragments from the fetus and placenta that are circulating in the mother’s blood.
 These DNA fragments last only an hour or so, and are replaced continuously from the placenta throughout the pregnancy.
 Once the baby has been born, the remaining fragments of the baby’s DNA disappear from the mother’s circulation within a couple of hours.
 As a result, there are no remaining DNA fragments from the baby that might interfere with NIPT in a subsequent pregnancy.

 Does the NIPT sample collection require special preparation or booking?

 There is no need for the patient to fast, avoid specific medications or avoid intercourse.

-However, there are suggestions that exercise may increase the level of maternal DNA fragments in a blood sample and so the patient should be physically rested prior to the blood draw.
+However, there are suggestions that exercise may increase the level of maternal DNA fragments in a blood sample, thereby suppressing the proportion of DNA fragments from the placenta; we recommend that the patient be physically rested prior to the blood draw.